wofiejones/Heartsounds-Instrument/Documentation/GettingStarted.md

 Working with Max Patch:

 Download audio samples from Media folder
-Download max patch from Media Folder
+Download max patch from Source Folder
 Use the numbers 1-7 on your computer to trigger the on/off for each sound.

 Working with ZigSim app for Control of Effects:

 Download and install ZigSim from the Apple Store or the Google Play Store.
-Open the ZigSim patch from the Media folder
+Open the ZigSim patch from the Source folder

 Click on the button below the mxj net.local object.
 This will populate the umenu attached to its right outlet.